In May two of my poems were published online.

 6 What truly isolates us from the world (and fires anxieties about solipsism) may be the lived discrepancy between that illusory awareness of the possibility of comprehending it and a functional ignorance of it.
 We do have this sort of basic sense that it’s within us to understand ourselves and understand things.
 Or insofar as we do, this sense is what we leave it to the moment of our death to really realise we were wrong about.

 7 Not to mention, I’m pretty strongly inclined to think – going really by the history of this species – that it wouldn’t turn out well if we encountered extrasolar life with technology good enough to get here in the first place.
 You don’t invest so much and come so far – and it is far – to say hello.
 Happily there is a key consideration the kind of exobiological optimism exhibited in ‘The Day’ overlooks.
 The male half of the couple in that poem says: ‘It’s the size that’s all wrong here.
 The emptiness.’
 But the ‘size’ of the universe is a function of its age.
-It represents the inconceivable duration of the time that’s passed since its hidden beginning.
+It represents the fathomless duration of the time that’s passed since its hidden beginning.
 So why would it be, given all the fathomless duration of the past, and all the fathomless duration of the future, that ‘another town’, containing life ‘as like ourselves as makes no odds’, should coincide with the few vanishing centuries of our hydrocarbonic prime?
 (And what would it mean to say it coincided: is there really a galactic ‘today’, or a cosmological present?
 The concept of a universal present, I think, just reinstates God: all presents are observers’, and the necessary observer for a universal present is a universal being.)
 At any rate, I decidedly favour the ‘rare earth hypothesis’.

 8 It’s interesting to compare the ways two differently Christian modernists, Eliot and Hill, treat metaphysics.
 It can seem to a reader that these poets’ religiousness has made them metaphysical.
 But of course it’s at least as true that it’s their metaphysical fixation – as I’ve formulated it, their death-hauntedness – that’s made them religious, or more cerebrally so.
-Four Quartets is a philosophical poem of unwonted explicitness.
+Four Quartets is a philosophical poem of uncommon explicitness.
 In its rhythmical, lineated prose, Eliot lays his metaphysics bare – down even to his philosophy of time.
 Hill by contrast tends to be at his least intelligible when he gets round to metaphysics; except we learn he dreads death.
-(I’ve always thought that this discursion – ‘Light is this instant, far-seeing / into itself, its own / signature on things that recognize / salvation’ – scuppers section CXXI of The Triumph of Love, which could have stood among its best.)
+(I’ve always thought that this digression – ‘Light is this instant, far-seeing / into itself, its own / signature on things that recognize / salvation’ – scuppers section CXXI of The Triumph of Love, which could have stood among its best.)
 In the essay ‘Dividing Legacies’, published in Agenda in 1996 and first collected in Style and Faith (2003), and in a 2001 T. S. Eliot Memorial Lecture, Hill rounded on Four Quartets precisely for its explicitness and prosiness, which he represents as impoverishment: ‘the language of Four Quartets […] is language that has suffered impoverishment.’
-It is true that it’s at least part of his grievance that he understands the quality which I receive as explicitness and he receives as impoverishment to expose the Quartets to a fateful convertibility to Anglican emphases and purposes which it was its responsibility not merely not to endorse but to resist the contingency of being seen to endorse.
+It is true that it’s at least part of his grievance that he understands the quality which I read as explicitness and he reads as impoverishment to expose the Quartets to a fateful convertibility to Anglican emphases and purposes which it was its responsibility not merely not to endorse but to preclude the possibility of its being seen to endorse.
 I’m in no sense competent to gauge to what extent Eliot’s poem reflects or flatters ‘Anglican’ prejudice, though I can say that for a religionless reader who is usually alerted to the proximity of Christianity by a reflex of involuntary aversion, it’s a great deal more metaphysically compelling than, say, The Orchards of Syon.